Terms of Service

 "User Content" means any data, text, messages, media, files, communities, reactions, or metadata you or other users submit, upload, transmit, store, or display on or through the Services.

-"Plutonium" means Fluxer's optional paid subscription, which provides enhanced features and benefits.
+"Plutonium" means Fluxer's optional paid subscription, which provides additional features and benefits.

 "Community" means a server, space, or similar environment created or administered on Fluxer where users can communicate or share content.